 Jennifer Petrusis has devoted her practice to advising and representing police departments and public agencies.
-With extensive experience in civil litigation and knowledge of criminal law and procedure, Jennifer is in the unique position of being able to advise and represent police departments and their members in a variety of contexts.
+With extensive experience in civil litigation and employment law, and knowledge of criminal law and procedure, Jennifer is in the unique position of being able to advise and represent police departments and their members in a variety of contexts.

 Jennifer splits her practice between being a legal advisor to police departments, and vigorously litigating on behalf of cities, public employees, and peace officers.
 As a police defense litigator, Jennifer has represented police officers in police liability and civil rights lawsuits alleging excessive force, wrongful death, false arrest, false imprisonment, illegal search and seizure, malicious prosecution, personal injury, and other torts.
 Additionally, Jennifer’s experience in representing cities and their employees includes lawsuits alleging constitutional rights violations and various allegations of tort liability and damage claims, including inverse condemnation, employment claims, and dangerous condition of public property.

 Jennifer also regularly advises her police clients regarding policies and procedures, including those regarding new and emerging technologies such as body-worn cameras, automated license plate readers, and long-range acoustic devices.
 Jennifer represents several police departments in Pitchess and Brady Motions, and assists records staff in responding to various types of document requests, such as Public Records Act requests, subpoenas, criminal discovery requests, and civil discovery requests.
 Jennifer also regularly files petitions to retain and destroy confiscated deadly weapons and advises property and evidence technicians on various retention and return of property matters.